 When it comes to burger battles, McDonald's and Burger King are said to be rivals.
 But, we'll let you in on a little-known secret: OSI is a private company that's one of McDonald's biggest meat suppliers, having provided Micky D's with meat for more than five decades.
 The company makes McDonald's Chicken McNuggets and burgers.
-The Illinois-based company recently started supplying plant-based meat to Burger King.
+The Illinois-based company also supplies plant-based meat to Burger King.
 Crazy, right?

 Do any of these fast food secrets surprise you?
 Might make you wonder what else happens in the kitchen while you're waiting in the drive-thru.